 provide information on and assistance to workers in filing for unemployment insurance (UI) benefits;

-inform employers of available UI programs, such as Short-Time Compensation, designed to avert or minimize the impact of layoffs;
+inform employers of available UI programs, such as the Shared Work program, designed to avert or minimize the impact of layoffs;

-provide information on and assistance to employers and workers in filing for Trade Adjustment Assistance (TAA) program benefits (please see for specific Rapid Response services to provide to employers and potential trade-affected workers); and
+provide information on and assistance to employers and workers in filing for Trade Adjustment Assistance (TAA) program benefits (please see trade-adjustment-assistance-guide-tc-twc.docx for specific Rapid Response services to provide to employers and potential trade-affected workers); and

 provide affected workers with information and access to the comprehensive employment and training activities available through the local Workforce Solutions Offices, including available workshops, classes, job fairs, and other services and resources to support reemployment.

 Employers and employees benefit from the quick implementation of Rapid Response services.
-Meeting on-site with affected workers as soon as possible after notification of a qualifying event (and before a layoff,) allows employees to access services and programs that help them manage a difficult transition as quickly as possible.
+Meeting on-site with affected workers as soon as possible after notification of a qualifying event (and before a layoff event, whenever possible) allows employees to access services and programs that help them manage a difficult transition as quickly as possible.

 Employers benefit from early delivery of Rapid Response services in the following ways: